Email triggers

 How to use

-You will now find the specific email address to use in the webhooks panels for each script and flow.
+Each script and flow has a default trigger email address.
+You will find the specific email address to use in the triggers panels.

 The email address takes the form <path/hash>+<workspace+path/hash+token base32 encoded>@<email domain>